 Interestingly 2017 Owen actually rode a horse, Calder Prince, at Ascot and finished second.

 He is not the only player from Liverpool's Spice Boys era to pursue the sport - Robbie Fowler and Steve McManaman also own race horses together.

 This is stretching the rules a bit - Muller and his wife Lisa, a semi-professional dressage rider, keep horses at their home in Germany, but for show rather than racing.

 Lisa competes in dressage competitions in Bavaria but the family also have a stake in higher-level competition - one show-jumping horse Muller co-owns, called Leonidas, has been ridden by Ludger Beerbaum, a German who has been ranked the top show jumper in the world on multiple occasions.

-We really wanted to include him on this list, however, because he once posted a video of himself teaching one of his horses to play football while riding it in a pink Tyrannosaurus Rex costume.
+We really wanted to include him on this list, however, because he once posted a video of someone - supposedly himself - teaching one of his horses to play football while riding it in a pink Tyrannosaurus Rex costume.
 Yes, you read that correctly.

 Channon has delivered millions of pounds in prize money and put up 71 winners in British flat races in 2016.
 In his most prolific year, 2003, he enjoyed 144 victories.